Local events per location, fed straight into your content engine

 - How is this different from the Eventbrite API or Meetup API?

-- Those are single-vendor APIs.
-This skill normalizes across all of them plus city feeds and chamber sites, deduplicates, geo-targets per location, and emits change events to your downstream agents.
+- Those are single-vendor APIs that ship their own data only.
+This combines across all of them plus city feeds and chamber sites, deduplicates, filters per location, and feeds your content systems.

-- Which event sources are supported on day one?
+- Which event sources are supported at launch?

-- Eventbrite, Meetup, Ticketmaster, major city event feeds, chamber-of-commerce sites in operator-listed markets, plus neighborhood-organization feeds where available.
-Custom sources via the skill-backlog.
+- Eventbrite, Meetup, Ticketmaster, major city event feeds, chamber-of-commerce sites in your markets, plus neighborhood-organization feeds where available.
+Additional sources can be added.

-- Configurable per location — drive-time radius from the address (typically 5-15 miles for service brands, 1-3 miles for retail) or explicit ZIP-cluster.
+- Configurable per location.
+Drive-time radius from the address (typically 5 to 15 miles for service brands, 1 to 3 miles for retail) or explicit ZIP cluster.
 Events outside the radius get filtered out.

 - How does deduplication work?

-- Events with matching name plus date plus venue across multiple sources collapse to one canonical record.
-Source URLs preserved for attribution.
+- Events with matching name, date, and venue across multiple sources collapse to one record.
+All source URLs are preserved.

 - What if the same event has different metadata across sources?

-- Source-priority plus freshness-tiebreak resolves.
-Eventbrite typically wins on ticketing info, city calendar wins on location, chamber-of-commerce wins on sponsor info.
+- Source priority and freshness break the tie.
+Eventbrite typically wins on ticketing info, the city calendar on location, the chamber on sponsor info.

 - What is the freshness window?